 - Label negative emotions for what they are, but do not enter into inner dialogue with those emotions.
 Move on.

 - Use daily positive affirmations.
 Visualize yourself as you want to be, and speak as if you already were that way.
 For example, “I am happy with my body, and confident in my own skin,” or “I am competent and successful at my job.”
 By writing those statements down, and reading them out loud daily, you can actually rewire your brain’s neural pathways to default to those positive, confident thoughts.
-Be sure to check out our post on daily positive affirmations for more info!
+(Use these quotes for confidence to guide you!)

 - Practice gratitude.
 When you recognize and appreciate every blessing in your life, you’re more confident in your life and in yourself.
 Need some help feeling more thankful?
 Check out our post on how to become an optimist (by practicing gratitude).